uvio-network/apischema/README.md

   claim may have comments associated with them.
 Every claim and comment that exists must have reputation staked with it.
-That means that every opinion expressed and every vote cast on the Uvio platform has an inherent amount of skin in the game attached to it without exception.
+That means that every opinion expressed and every vote cast on the Uvio platform has an inherent amount of skin in the game attached to it, without exception.
 * The `List` resource allows users to manage custom feeds based on a set of associated rules.
 Static lists can only contain manually added claims.
 Dynamic lists contain automatically added claims based on the aggregated criteria of a